B2B Articles - October 20, 2021

 The most effective content marketing focuses on buyer needs and should inspire, educate, guide, inform, prove, and build trust.
 This is especially true for B2B content marketing--content must provide concrete help to the buyer's journey.

 No matter which type or types of content you decide to offer in the middle of the funnel, remember to add value to the potential buyer.
-At this point, they are relatively well-versed with the problem, and they want to understand how to bring about a solution.
+At this point, they are relatively well-versed in the problem, and they want to understand how to bring about a solution.
 Using content, you can offer in-depth analysis that can help them better understand the different solutions and, ultimately, why your company stands apart from the rest.

 Image by mohamed Hassan from Pixabay